JetBrains/lets-plot/future_changes.md

     See [example notebook](https://nbviewer.org/github/JetBrains/lets-plot/blob/master/docs/f-25a/markdown.ipynb).

-- In `nudge` position adjustments: the ability to specify absolute shift values for `nudge`.
+- In the `nudge` position adjustment - the ability to specify absolute shift values for `nudge`:
   - `unit` parameter in `position_nudge()`.
   - `nudge_unit` parameter in `geom_text()` and `geom_label()`